 Where to stay in Tenerife

-Although it’s a small island, there are many different places to stay in Tenerife, and each has its own vibe.
+Although it’s a small island, there are many different places to stay in Tenerife, each with its own vibe.

-Your biggest decision about what area to stay in Tenerife will be whether you live in the north or south of the island.
-The north has more permanent residents, picturesque villages, and is similar to mainland Spain.
+Your biggest decision about where to stay in Tenerife will be whether to live in the north or south of the island.
+The north is more similar to mainland Spain, with picturesque villages.

-The south of Tenerife is more catered for tourists.
-It’s where you’ll find many English-speaking people, large resorts, nightclubs, and warmer temperatures.
+The south of Tenerife is more catered to tourists.
+There, you’ll find many English-speaking people, large resorts, nightclubs, and warmer temperatures.

-Many Tenerife digital nomads find themselves in the south of the island, embracing the year-round sunshine and party atmosphere.
-However, if you wish to experience a more authentic, Canarian experience, you’ll be better off in the north.
+Many Tenerife digital nomads reside in the south of the island, embracing the year-round sunshine and party atmosphere.

 In the middle of the island is Mount Teide, the highest point in Spain at 3,7000m.
 It divides the north and south, and although it’s popular to visit, not many people live around here.